 By Karen Zanger

-Completion is targeted for no later than 2021, but this idea took shape back in 2016, when Ethan desired to place a Memorial Day flag at his own grandfather’s grave in the Walnut Hills Cemetery.
-Howard Mason, Ethan’s mother’s father and a Vietnam War veteran, had died and been buried there the year before.
+Completion is targeted for no later than 2021, but this idea took shape back in 2015, when Ethan desired to place a Memorial Day flag at his own grandfather’s grave in the UJC-Montgomery Cemetery.
+Howard Mason, Ethan’s mother’s father and a Vietnam War veteran, had died and been buried there a few months earlier.
 When Ethan asked to decorate more Jewish veterans’ graves at the same time, he learned that no comprehensive database of Cincinnati Jewish veterans existed.

 Ethan decided to create such a database as his Eagle Scout service project.
 He had been placing flags on graves on Memorial Day since his Cub Scout days in the cemeteries around Dayton and Springboro.
 His new goal was to find Cincinnati’s deceased Jewish veterans so that they can easily be honored for their service.

 The work called for long collaboration with JCGC office staff in searching the myriad unique, antique and sometimes incomplete burial records collected from the over 20 cemeteries that joined to form JCGC in 2008, plus all burials since then.
 This effort yielded a list of 800 U.S. veterans known to be buried in JCGC cemeteries.